-It’s finally coming back!
 One of Scotland’s highly anticipated, favourite festive event is returning to Glasgow this winter and with it being cancelled last year due to the pandemic it’s expected to be a good ‘un.
-The popular Irn-Bru Carnival is coming back to the SEC Centre from December 22 to January 16 – and tickets are going on sale tomorrow (September 23).
+The popular Irn-Bru Carnival will return to the SEC Centre from December 22 until Christmas Eve with plenty of attractions to keep everyone occupied for hours.

 Packed with thrill rides like the 40m high Starflyer and Midnight Express Matterhorn, plus family rides, children’s rides, games, stalls and an inflatable play area for children, it will no doubt be an unmissable event in the festive calendar for both locals and Scots.
-Visitors to the Irn Bru Carnival can also expect trampolines, a climbing wall, a 15m high Ferris Wheel, dodgems, ghost train and a crazy circus fun house and an inflatable play area for little ones.
+Visitors to the Irn Bru Carnival can also expect trampolines, a climbing wall, a 15m high Ferris Wheel, dodgems, ghost train, a crazy circus fun house and an inflatable play area for little ones.

 The last event in 2019 saw Europe’s largest indoor funfair celebrate its 100th birthday with its biggest event so far, combining the old with the new to celebrate the huge milestone.
-This year’s carnival running into the lead up before Christmas, was originally expected to run until January 16, however it will only be open to visitors for three days (December 22, 23 and 24) due to new restrictions being enforced from December 26.
+This year’s carnival opening in the lead up before Christmas, was originally expected to run until January 16, however it will only be open to visitors for three days (December 22, 23 and 24) due to new restrictions being enforced from December 26.

 In true carnival form, there will be various food outlets within the hall selling everything from candy floss, hot dogs, chicken, to burger and chips.
 General admission tickets will cost £16, with Young Scot / Kidz Card holders paying £13, concessions £10 and kids 3 or under going for free.
-Tickets go on sale on September 23 at 10am via the carnival website here.
+You can buy tickets to this event via the carnival website here.